dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Our liberty depends on the freedom of the press, and that cannot be limited without being lost.
+  Never let the future disturb you.
+You will meet it, if you have to, with the same weapons of reason which today arm you against the present.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1603 days)
+## 🌟 Experiences (1604 days)

 ### 🧮 Programming languages